fixiversity/frontend/README.md

 ## Name etymology
 - The name **Fixiversity** is a combination of the words **Fix** and **University**.

-- This name was chosen as it represents out mission of *"fixing"* universities that may have problems.
+- This name was chosen as it represents our mission of *"fixing"* universities that may have problems.

 ### university (n.)